-The specifications prescribe four themes (for both French and German: Social Issues and Trends and Political and Artistic Culture, plus two language-specific cultural/historical themes) for Papers 1 and 3, and set literature / film works for Paper 2.
+The specifications prescribe four themes (typically Social Issues and Trends and Political and Artistic Culture, plus two language-specific cultural/historical themes) for Papers 1 and 3, and set literature / film works for Paper 2.

-Paper 1: Listening, Reading and Translation Various comprehension tasks and translation from the target language into English Examination 2 hours 40% of A-Level Paper 2: Written Response to Works and Translation Two essays in the target language (on 2 set texts, or 1 set literary text and 1 set film) and translation from English into the target language Examination 2 hour 40 minutes 30% of A-Level Paper 3: Speaking Discussion of one of the 4 prescribed themes followed by presentation and discussion of student's independent research project Examination 21-23 minutes 30% of A-Level http://qualifications.pearson.com/en/qualifications/edexcel-a-levels/modern-languages-2016.html
+Paper 1: Listening, Reading and Translation Various comprehension tasks (and translation) Examination 2 hours 40% of A-Level Paper 2: Written Response Two essays in the target language (on 1 set literary text and 1 set film) Examination 2 hour 40 minutes 30% of A-Level Paper 3: Speaking Discussion of one of the prescribed themes followed by presentation and discussion of student's independent research project Examination 21-23 minutes 30% of A-Level http://qualifications.pearson.com/en/qualifications/edexcel-a-levels/modern-languages-2016.html

-The Hodder Education Edexcel A Level textbook (about £35) is purchased on behalf of students and re-charged, as are the literature texts (normally about £5-10 each).
+The Hodder Education Edexcel A Level textbook (about £35) is purchased on behalf of students and re-charged, as is the literature text (normally about £5-10 each).